Tea Imports Increase 10.7 Percent In July - UrduPoint

 In terms of quantity, the tea imports increased by 23.95 percent during the month under review by going down from the imports of 13,535 metric tons last year to 16,776 metric tons during July 2019.

-Meanwhile, on month-on-month basis, the tea imports into the country decreased by 34.83 percent in July 2020 when compare to the imports of $59.685 million in June 2020.
+Meanwhile, on month-on-month basis, the tea imports into the country decreased by 34.83 percent in July 2020 as compare to the imports of $59.685 million in June 2020.

 The imports of overall food commodities during the month increased by 82.12 percent as these expanded from $290.635 million last year to $520.560 million during the month of July.